Murgator/gmod-donation-addon-tip4serv/README.md

 ## Setting up commands on Tip4Serv

-***Before setting up your commands on Tip4serv.com, you should know that command work in your server's console (not ingame as an admin).***
+***Before setting up your commands on Tip4serv.com, you should know the commands you configure will be executed in your server's console (not ingame as an admin).***

 ***Make sure that there is at least 1 player connected on your server when you test a purchase on tip4serv, otherwise commands will not be processed.***